openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-powermax-driver.rst

       https://www.emc.com/collateral/technical-documentation/h14556-vmax3-srdf-metro-overview-and-best-practices-tech-note.pdf

 #.
 Enable replication in ``/etc/cinder/cinder.conf``.
-   To enable the replication functionality in VMAX Cinder driver, it is necessary to create a replication volume-type.
+   To enable the replication functionality in PowerMax Cinder driver, it is necessary to create a replication volume-type.
 The corresponding back-end stanza in the ``cinder.conf`` for this volume-type must then include a ``replication_device`` parameter.
 This parameter defines a